flaxandteal/flaxandteal-website/content/services/_index.md

 **G-Cloud Supplier**

->Flax & Teal is an approved G-Cloud 12 supplier, enabling delivery of cloud support services to UK public sector organisations through the Crown Commercial Service.
+>Flax & Teal is an approved G-Cloud 14 supplier, enabling delivery of cloud support and cloud software services to UK public sector organisations through the Crown Commercial Service.

 **Arches Supplier**